-Name Range Step Default Description 10 Input • 101 • 102 - 101 Selection of the used residual current measurement input.
+Name Range Step Default Description 10 Input • 101 • 102 - I01 Selection of the used residual current measurement input.
 I0 Direction Add Subtract - Add Differential current calculation mode.
 This matches the directions of the calculated and measured residual currents to the application.
-The default setting (Add) means that I0Calc + I01 or I0Calc + I02 in a through fault yields no differential current.
+The default setting (Add) means that IOCalc + I01 or IOCalc + I02 in a through fault yields no differential current.
 See figures below for connection examples.

-Name Range Step Default Description Bias current calculation urrent + 10Calc)/2 - Resid Residual current Selection of the bias current calculation.
-Differential characteristics biasing can use either the calculated resid current averages or the maximum of all measured current.
+Name Range Step Default Description Bias current calculation Residual current (310 + 10Calc)/2 Maximum (Phase and 10 max) - Residual current Selection of the bias current calculation.
+Differential characteristics biasing can use either the calculated residual current averages or the maximum of all measured currents.
 The residual current mode is more sensitive while the maximum current is coarser.
 I0d> pick- up 0.0150.00% (of I n) 0.01% 10% Setting for basic sensitivity of the differential characteristics.
 Turnpoint 1 0.0150.00×I n 0.01×I n 1.00×I n Setting for first turn point in the bias axe of the differential characteristics.
 Slope 1 0.01150.00% 0.01% 10.00% Setting for the first slope of the differential characteristics.
-Turnpoint 2 point $0.0150.00 \times I_n$ $0.01 \times I_n$ $3.00 \times I_n$ 3.00×I n Setting for second turn point in the bias axe of the differential characteristics.
+Turnpoint 2 0.0150.00×In 0.01×I n 3.00×I n Setting for second turn point in the bias axe of the differential characteristics.
 Slope 2 0.01250.00% 0.01% 40.00% Setting for the second slope of the differential characteristics.

 Figure.
-4.4.10 - 114.
+4.4.10 - 119.
 "I0 direction" parameter must be set to "Subtract" when current transformers are facing the same direction.

 Figure.
-4.4.10 - 115.
+4.4.10 - 120.
 "IO direction" parameter must be set to "Add" when current transformers are facing each other or away from each other.